zhuliang21/data-science-ml-econ/week_04/README.md

 df.to_csv('data.csv', index=False)
 ```

+The `index=False` parameter in the `to_csv()` function ensures that the index is not written to the CSV file.
+(You can try to remove it and see the difference in the output csv file.)

 ### Reading from CSV

 You should see a file named `data.csv` in the current directory.
 Now, let's read this CSV file into a DataFrame by pandas: